hwborchers/ctv-optimization/README.md

     [CPLEX
     Optimizer](https://www-01.ibm.com/software/commerce/optimization/cplex-optimizer/)
     .
-CPLEX provides dual/primal simplex optimizers as well as a barrier optimizer for solving large scale linear and quadratic programs.
+CPLEX provides dual/primal simplex optimizers as well as a barrier optimizer for solving large-scale linear and quadratic programs.
 It offers a mixed integer optimizer to solve difficult mixed integer programs including (possibly non-convex) MIQCP.
 Note that CPLEX is not free and you have to get a license.
-Academics will receive a free licence upon request.
+Academics will receive a free license upon request.
 -   Package [Rmosek](https://cran.r-project.org/web/packages/Rmosek/index.html) offers an interface to the commercial optimizer from [MOSEK](https://www.mosek.com/) .
 It provides dual/primal simplex optimizers as well as a barrier optimizer.
-In addition to solving LP and QP problems this solver can handle SOCP and quadratically constrained programming (QPQC) tasks.
+In addition to solving LP and QP problems, this solver can handle SOCP and quadratically constrained programming (QPQC) tasks.
     Furthermore, it offers a mixed integer optimizer to solve difficult mixed integer programs (MILP, MISOCP, etc.).
 You have to get a